 About Us

-Majid “Mike” Tavabitorrance-accountant2
+Majid “Mike” Tavabi

 Majid “Mike” Tavabi is an Enrolled Agent and a seasoned accounting, controller and bookkeeping professional.
 To obtain the distinction of Enrolled Agent, Mike was required to pass a rigorous tax law examination and obtain recognition by the Internal Revenue Service (IRS) to represent his clients.
 Mike’s tax, accounting and bookkeeping firm is located in Torrance, California.